reidroman/ruckus-blog-eleventy/web/README.md

   [] setup sample web vitals report: https://github.com/GoogleChromeLabs/web-vitals-report [] maybe don't build on netlify? seems weird that I can't set NODE_ENV to production on production (because it's building with dev deps)
-[] maybe don't watch and force eleventy rebuild on dist file change (since it won't affect html) [] make sure tweeting and search engines pick up a pretty preview
+[] maybe don't watch and force eleventy rebuild on dist file change (since it won't affect html) [] make sure tweeting and search engines pick up a pretty preview (excerpt from Sanity) [] eventually change Sections in Posts to references inside the body, then fetch and inline them on generation

 design vision: